NeurJSCC Enabled Semantic Communications: Paradigms, Applications, and Potentials: Paradigms of NeurJSCC

-\item \emph{Instinctive ability to encode a wide range of data modalities:} ESC relies on auto-encoders optimized with entropy penalty.
-To achieve good performance, these algorithms rely heavily on the neural codec architectures tailored for a given data format.
+\item \emph{Instinctive ability to encode a wide range of data modalities:} Explicit NeurJSCC relies on auto-encoders optimized with entropy penalty.
+For good performance, these algorithms rely heavily on the neural codec architectures tailored for a given data format.
 Applying a well-learned model to new data modalities requires new designs which are usually challenging.
-Nevertheless, ISC bypasses this problem by fitting a neural network mapping coordinates to attributes directly.
+Nevertheless, implicit NeurJSCC bypasses this problem by fitting a neural network mapping coordinates to attributes directly.
 It builds flexible neural functions compatible to a range of modalities.

-\item \emph{Eliminating concerns on model generalization:} A major concern of ESC is that an amortized neural codec model cannot generalize well over diverse source/channel samples.
-However, the encoding process of ISC works by directly overfitting a model to every instance of source signal and channel state, which naturally eliminates the concerns of generalization. \end{itemize}
+\item \emph{Eliminating concerns on model generalization:} A major concern of existing explicit NeurJSCC works is that an amortized neural codec model cannot generalize well over diverse source/channel samples.
+However, the encoding process of implicit NeurJSCC works by online overfitting a model to every instance of source signal and channel state, which naturally eliminates the concerns of generalization. \end{itemize}

-To better apply ISC, we also identify three classes of useful techniques as follows.
+To better apply implicit NeurJSCC, we also identify three classes of useful techniques as follows.